 School nurses conduct vision and hearing screenings for all freshmen, transfer students, and students receiving special education services.
 Most screenings are done in the fall of each school year.
 These screenings are not a substitute for a complete examination and evaluation by a doctor.

 HOMEWORK

-Homework may be assigned based upon teacher discretion and /or student need.
+New Endeavors students will be assigned math homework every day.
+Additional homework may be assigned based upon teacher discretion and /or student need.

 I.D CARDS